Introduction

 This view has been common throughout history.
 I provide it here to show the “other side” of the conversation.

-Required Adherence: A view that has been present throughout most of human history is required adherence.
+Required Adherence: A view that has been present throughout most of human history (in Christian, Muslim, and pagan nations) is required adherence.
 In order to be a functioning member of society, you must participate in the local religious system.
-The religion and political state are often fully integrated such that to be a member of the state is to be a member of the religion and vice versa.
+The religion and political state are often fully integrated, such that to be a member of the state is to be a member of the religion and vice versa.

 Possible Boundaries of Liberty